 Recommended by Eva from Elevate Calm

-The town’s major industries were fishing, salt-making, and seaweed harvesting.
-The town flourished and its historic center was dotted with wonderful examples of art nouveau architecture.
+Aveiro flourished, and its historic center was dotted with beautiful art nouveau buildings.
 If you are a fan of this style featuring floral decorations and other elements found in nature, you might also enjoy a visit to the Arte Nova museum.

 Practical information to plan your Aveiro day trip from Porto